montilab/knnmi/README.md

 [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.mutual_info_regression.html#sklearn.feature_selection.mutual_info_regression)
 for Python.
 Here, the KNN computations are handled by the high performance [nanoflann](https://github.com/jlblancoc/nanoflann) C++ library with the addition of a custom Chebyshev distance metric.
 The Eigen C++ library is used to handle vectors and an effort was made to minimize the number of copies of the incoming data from R to preserve memory.
 A newer Eigen version (3.4.0) was used for some useful features and a minimal copy of that library is part of this repository.
-The newest Eigen version built into RcppEigen is 3.3.4.
+These features are not available in the 3.3.4 version of Eigen built into RcppEigen.

 The publications used as the basis for the knnmi library are:
 * mutual_inf_cc - [A. Kraskov, H. Stögbauer, and P. Grassberger, Phys.
 Rev. E 69, 066138 (2004)](https://doi.org/10.1103/PhysRevE.69.066138)
 * mutual_inf_cd - [Ross BC (2014) Mutual Information between Discrete and Continuous Data Sets.
 PLoS ONE 9(2): e87357](https://doi.org/10.1371/journal.pone.0087357)
 * cond_mutual_inf - [A. Tsimpiris, I. Vlachos, and D. Kugiumtzis.
 Expert Systems with Applications, Volume 39, Issue 16, (2012)](https://doi.org/10.1016/j.eswa.2012.05.014)

+The knnmi code matches the results of the sample code provided with those publications and the implementation in the Python sklearn library to 4-5 decimal places.

 # Calling knnmi functions
 `mutual_inf_cc <- function(target, features, k=3L)` The target and features inputs should both be continuous.
 If the length of the target vector is (N) the dimensions of the features must be N or if it's a matrix MxN.
 The size of the neighborhood (k) can be changed but should probably be in the range of 2-5 (for more on this range see Kraskov, et.al.
 2004).
 The target and features vectors are scaled by their standard deviation and a small amount of random noise is added (with a magnitude of <1e-12) if they are continuous values.
 If they are not actually continuous but are actually discrete numeric values the scaling and added noise are skipped.
 Discrete features should be used with the `mutual_inf_cd` function as it is approximately 2x faster.
 If the features variable is a matrix of size MxN the code will loop over the rows and the output MI will be a vector of size M.